tierdev/docs/content/basics.md

 Phases may be appended at any time in the future, in the past, or at the current time.
 For example, you might

+An org _must_ be given a plan before you can track usage for it.
+Until then, any reservation you try to make for that org will fail.
+(They haven't signed up for your service, so they can't use any paid features!)

 ## Model

 The "model" is a JSON representation of the plans you define for